esbmc/esbmc/BUILDING.md

 git clone --depth=1 --branch=0.2.0 https://github.com/bitwuzla/bitwuzla.git && cd bitwuzla && ./configure.py --prefix $PWD/../bitwuzla-release && cd build && meson install
 ```

-If you need more details on Bitwuzla, please refer to [its Github](https://github.com/bitwuzla/bitwuzla).
+For more details on Bitwuzla, please refer to [its Github](https://github.com/bitwuzla/bitwuzla).

 Before proceeding to the next section, make sure you have clang, LLVM and all the solvers ready in your workspace: